andrew/ultimate-awesome/README.md

 - [awesome-hungarian-nlp](https://github.com/oroszgy/awesome-hungarian-nlp) - A curated list of NLP resources for Hungarian.
 - [awesome-explainable-reinforcement-learning](https://github.com/Plankson/awesome-explainable-reinforcement-learning) - A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges.
 - [awesome-solidity](https://github.com/BlockchainLabsNZ/awesome-solidity) - A curated list of awesome Solidity resources.
+- [awesome-cosmwasm](https://github.com/CosmWasm/awesome-cosmwasm) - :sunglasses: Curated list of tools, contracts, and projects working with CosmWasm.
 - [data-science-learning-path](https://github.com/data-folks/data-science-learning-path) - Data Science Learning Path - A complete guide to learn data science for beginners.
 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [awesome-distributed-ml](https://github.com/Shenggan/awesome-distributed-ml) - A curated list of awesome projects and papers for distributed training or inference.
 - [awesome-prml-ja](https://github.com/tsg-ut/awesome-prml-ja) - インターネット各地に散逸する「パターン認識と機械学習」の解説資料を集約するリポジトリ.
 - [Graph-Neural-Networks-With-Heterophily](https://github.com/alexfanjn/Graph-Neural-Networks-With-Heterophily) - This repository contains the resources on graph neural network (GNN) considering heterophily. .
 - [awesome-transformer-search](https://github.com/automl/awesome-transformer-search) - A curated list of awesome resources combining Transformers with Neural Architecture Search.
-- [awesome-cosmwasm](https://github.com/CosmWasm/awesome-cosmwasm) - :sunglasses: Curated list of tools, contracts, and projects working with CosmWasm.
 - [awesome-retrospectives](https://github.com/josephearl/awesome-retrospectives) - A curated list of resources for facilitating and learning about retrospectives.
 - [awesome-layout-generators](https://github.com/josephkj/awesome-layout-generators) - An awesome list of layout generation papers.
 - [awesome-tensorlayer](https://github.com/tensorlayer/awesome-tensorlayer) - A curated list of dedicated resources and applications.
 - [awesome-ops-system](https://github.com/yjq635/awesome-ops-system) - 收集了一些运维管理系统.
 - [awesome-doctrine](https://github.com/biberlabs/awesome-doctrine) - A curated list of amazingly awesome Doctrine 2 ORM related libraries, resources and shiny things.
+- [awesome-i2p](https://github.com/mikalv/awesome-i2p) - A curated list of awesome I2P implementations, libraries, resources, projects, and shiny things.
+I2P is an anonymous overlay network - a network within a network.
+It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 - [awesome-visual-representation-learning-with-transformers](https://github.com/alohays/awesome-visual-representation-learning-with-transformers) - Awesome Transformers (self-attention) in Computer Vision.
 - [revens](https://github.com/jakiboy/revens) - Windows-based AI-powered Reverse Engineering Toolkit "AIO", Built for Security (Malware analysis, Pentesting) & Educational purposes.
 - [awesome-free-saas](https://github.com/LlamaGenAI/awesome-free-saas) - An awesome list of  free SaaS (software as a service) for you.